DPGAlliance/dpg-standard/standard-questions.md

             </td>
             <td valign="top">
                 <ul>
-                    <li>Does your solution collect / store / distribute content?*<br>Please select the option that is applicable for your solution. <br>Content is NOT collected NOT stored and NOT distributed. <br>Content is collected but NOT stored and NOT distributed. <br>Content is collected and stored but NOT distributed.<br>Content is collected and stored and distributed.
+                    <li>Does your solution allow the collection / storage / distribution of content?*<br>Please select the option that is applicable for your solution. <br>Content is NOT collected NOT stored and NOT distributed. <br>Content is collected but NOT stored and NOT distributed. <br>Content is collected and stored but NOT distributed.<br>Content is collected and stored and distributed.
                     </li>
-                    <li>What are the types of content that is collected / stored / distributed?<br>Please list the types of content.
+                    <li>What are the types of content that can be collected / stored / distributed?<br>Please list the types of content.
                     </li>
                     <li>How does your solution handles inappropriate and illegal content?<br>Please describe (1) the policies for identifying inappropriate and illegal content and (2) the processes for detecting, moderating, reporting and removing inappropriate / illegal content.
 Please include the average response time for assessment and/or action.
                     </li>